Saatwik-ss/SAiDL-Spring-Assignment_2025/Paper_Implementation/README.md

 Moves of each player were either marked as 1 or -1 and appended to the matrix which was fed to the Convoluted Neural Network.
 The CNN was in fact trained on the random games the computer played with itself and let to either a +1/0/-1 outcome and hence the more games it played the better the CNN got at prediciting a good move.
 The job of this neural network was to determine the probability of the opposition(Human) player to win.
 Hence the job of the one node tree search(if it can be called that) was to choose a move which reduced the probaility of human to win.

+The TicTacToe implementation is not presented here due to its redundancy.

 ### Rundown
 - Each player's move is marked as 1 (AI) or -1 (Human) and updated in the matrix.